-The Input | Cross Sections | Assign Cross Sections command enables the user to quickly assign an existing polyline as a cross section on the Map View and have the software extract the HEC‑RAS cross section geometry from the underlying ground terrain.
+The Assign Cross Sections command is used to select an existing polyline on the Map View and assign it as a cross section and have the software extract the HEC‑RAS cross section geometry from the underlying ground terrain.

 Select Cross Section Polyline

 This section is used to interactively select a polyline from the Map View for assigning as a HEC‑RAS cross section.
-Click on the [Pick] button and the dialog box will temporarily disappear.
-A prompt will be displayed at the status line, informing the user what to do next.
+Click the [Pick] button and the dialog box will temporarily disappear.
+A prompt will be displayed on the status line, informing the user what to do next.
 Within the Map View, click on a polyline to assign as a cross section.
 Note that the selected polyline must overlay a pre-existing river reach or the software will report this as an issue.
 See this section on defining river reaches.

-Cross Section Specifications
+Cross Section River Stationing

 Extract Elevation Data

-This optional section is used to define the elevation data source to be used for extracting the HEC‑RAS cross section geometry.
+This optional section is used to define the elevation data source to be used for extracting the cross section geometry.
 Depending upon the elevation data source type that is selected, different options are provided to specify additional elevation data information.

-See this section for information on the types of terrain elevation data that can be used for constructing HEC‑RAS cross sections.
+See this section for information on the types of terrain elevation data that can be used for constructing cross sections.

 Cross Section Geometry Extraction Control